 assess whether or not students have the writing skills to successfully complete

 Writing Intensive First-Year Seminar, the required writing course for all

 students.
 Students who do not demonstrate the basic criteria for college

-writing will be assigned to ENG050 Basic Writing, a non-credit course for
+writing will be assigned to ENG113 Introduction to Academic Writing, a 3-credit course for

 remedial instruction.
-Upon completing Basic Writing with a grade of C or higher,
+Upon completing ENG113 with a grade of C or higher,

-students will be prepared to enroll in ENG106 to complete the writing
+students will be prepared to enroll in ENG106 Writing Intensive First-Year Seminar to complete the writing

 competency required for graduation.

 requirements are based on SAT scores.
 Students with an English/Writing SAT